yacme/ckanext-googleauth/README.md

 This extension is licensed under the terms of GNU AFFERO GENERAL PUBLIC LICENSE Version 3.

 ##Credits
-This extension was deleveloped with the support of ARPA Emilia Romagna.
+This extension was developed with the support of ARPA Emilia Romagna.